03RD JUN 2026: VIEWS: A SMALL GRAM PANCHAYAT IN MADHYA PRADESH MAY HAVE SHOWN US ONE OF THE INDIA'S MOST IMPORTANT CLIMATE LESSONS

 30TH JAN 2026: WORK: INDIA'S ROAD SAFETY CHALLENGE IS ALSO TO BUILD COEXISTENCE WITH WILDLIFE INTO INFRASTRUCTURE PLANNING

-At STHAAR CONSULTING, our work on sustainable infrastructure consistently highlights one truth: road safety in India must account for both human mobility and wildlife movement.
+At Sthaar Consulting, our work on sustainable infrastructure consistently highlights one truth: road safety in India must account for both human mobility and wildlife movement.
 As highways expand through tiger reserves, elephant corridors, grasslands & coastal forests, wildlife–vehicle collisions are becoming frequent—and often fatal for both animals and people

 Recent examples underline urgency: